 Most moray eels are nocturnal species so the best time to spot them out swimming and hunting is on night dives.
 During the day moray eels are less active and most commonly seen hiding in holes and crevices with just their heads protruding.
 Our Murex Manado House Reef is an excellent dive site for seeing moray eels swimming at night.

-There are around 200 species of moray eels world-wide.
-Here in North Sulawesi the species which we encounter most often are the giant moray (Gymnothorax javanicus), snowflake moray (Echidna nebulosa), white-eyed moray (Gymnothorax thyrsoideus), whitemouth moray (Gymnothorax meleagris), yellowmargin moray (Gymnothorax flavimarginatus), fimbriated moray (Gymnothorax fimbriatus) and zebra morays (Gymnomuraena zebra).
-The reefs around Bangka, Bunaken and Manado are extremely rich and diverse so we are often fortunate enough to see a few different species on a single dive.
+There are around 200 species of moray eels worldwide.
+Here in North Sulawesi, the species which we encounter most often are the giant moray (Gymnothorax javanicus), snowflake moray (Echidna nebulosa), white-eyed moray (Gymnothorax thyrsoideus), whitemouth moray (Gymnothorax meleagris), yellowmargin moray (Gymnothorax flavimarginatus), fimbriated moray (Gymnothorax fimbriatus) and zebra morays (Gymnomuraena zebra).

 We look forward to welcoming you to North Sulawesi soon.